Red (2021 film): Plot

 Siddharth is an IIT graduated civil engineer running a successful building firm, while his lookalike, Aditya, is a gambling thief who deceives people along with his sidekick, Vema.
 Siddharth is in love with Mahima, while Gayathri loves Aditya, unaware of his real identity.
 One day, Aditya tries to help Vema pay his debt by extracting money from Gayathri through lies, but she helps him in spite of knowing the truth.
 After taking the money, Aditya is enraged, and so is Siddharth after a party.
 That night, one of them breaks into a house and attacks the owner, Akash, stabbing him to death.

 The next day, Aditya frees Vema by paying his debt and wins Gayathri's trust by returning her money and telling her the truth.
 As the investigation of Akash's murder proceeds, a selfie clicked by a couple nearby is found with either Siddharth or Aditya in it.
 Both of them are brought in and interrogated without knowledge of the other's presence.
 CI Nagendra, who shares an old rivalry with Siddharth, tortures him.
 Siddharth's alibi is that his car broke down, and as his car doesn't have the repair kit, he called a taxi driver to help him.
-Sub-inspector Yamini handles Aditya, who on the other hand, cites various laws to escape torture.
-She reaches out to Akash's friend and shows him the photograph of Siddharth/Aditya, but he refuses to recognize him.
-She also questions Vema and orders him not to leave the city without permission, but he secretly escapes.
+Sub-inspector Yamini handles Aditya, who on the other hand, cites various laws to escape torture and teases her.
+She reaches out to Akash's friend and his servant, showing them the photograph of Siddharth/Aditya, but neither of them refuses to recognize him.
+She also questions Vema and orders him not to leave the city without permission, but he secretly escapes, having been ordered by Aditya prior itself.

-Yamini then learns of the rivalry between Siddharth and Nagendra; Siddharth helped Nagendra's daughter elope with her lover against her father's wishes.
+Yamini then learns of the rivalry between Siddharth and Nagendra; Siddharth helped Nagendra's daughter elope with her lover against her father's wishes, and Nagendra held a grudge on him ever since then.
 The forensic expert informs Yamini about a hair sample recovered from the crime scene and how it doesn't match anyone else in Akash's home.
 At the police station, Siddharth tries to escape but is interrupted by Aditya.
 The two violently fight, hurting everyone and vandalizing the station in the process.